ethereum/solidity-blog/_posts/2023-02-22-user-defined-operators.md

 Reviewing the invocations of an operator should not pose significant problems either, as long as the reviewer is aware of the types involved, which is always necessary to understand the expression.
-This is not a new thing, since the behavior of the built-in operators is has always been affected by operand types.
+This is not a new thing, since the behavior of the built-in operators has always been affected by operand types.
 For example the overflow semantics of integer types depend on the size of the type in question.

 Note that user-defined operators cannot alter semantics of the existing code.